TigersUniverse/Hypernex.Docs/docs/hosting-docs/setup/setupemail.md

 :::note

-Take not of where you ran this command, as a `default.txt` file will be output there, which is needed in a later step
+Take note of where you ran this command, as a `default.txt` file will be output there, which is needed in a later step

 :::